IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 ```

 #### 3.72.4.3 Expected Actions
-The Resource Server shall be able to determine the token format (JWT, SAML, or other) by evaluating the "access_token_format" value in the Authorization Server Metadata document (see [ITI-103](#3103-get-authorization-server-metadata-iti-103)), inspection of the access token value, or some other method.
+The Resource Server shall be able to determine the token format (JWT, SAML, or other) by evaluating the "access_token_format" value in the Authorization Server Metadata document (see [ITI TF-2: ITI-103](#3103-get-authorization-server-metadata-iti-103)), inspection of the access token value, or some other method.

 When the Resource Server is not able to process the token format (through local verification or introspection), it shall respond with HTTP 401 (Unauthorized).